 The events provide a platform to showcase multicultural talent and culture, building connections between communities at a grassroots level.

-This Multicultural Development Project is supported by the Department of Social Services’ Try, Test and Learn fund and delivered in partnership with MMRC.
+This social enterpriese was founded with support from the Department of Social Services’ Try, Test and Learn fund, delivered in partnership with MMRC, and community partner United in Diversity.

 It is important for services and supports available in the community are culturally responsive, i.e. meet the varying needs of people from a refugee or migrant background.